MichaElL0/Sign-Up_Form/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Overview
 This is a sign-up form for an imaginary service.
-I made this for Odin Project.
+I made this for the Odin Project.

 ### Screenshot